hatfieldlibrary/iarchive-harvester/README.md

 The program can retrieve marcxml metadata via the WorldCat search API.
 This is optional.
 To harvest WorldCat metadata, provide the OCLC number in your input file and configure a WorldCat Search API key as described earlier.

+## Output
+For each record, the program creates a subdirectory with 3 files: IArchive metadata, PDF, and full text files.
+If you provided a `wskey.json`, the directory also includes the WorldCat marcxml record.